 The group aims to provide methodologies and guidelines for implementing sustainable electrification projects with locally manufactured small wind turbines.

-- To develop suggestions for monitoring and monitoring projects
+- To develop suggestions for monitoring projects

 What are we working on now?